 Bring In the Professional

-A cloud-based application like KiSSFLOW is the ideal way to handle your business processes if you already use Google Apps.
+A cloud-based application like Kissflow Workflow is the ideal way to handle your business processes if you already use Google Apps.
 If you want to move beyond just collecting data and actually put that data to use, you need a full workflow management product.

 Here are just a few of the benefits you’ll get over Google Forms:

-- You can create more complex fields in your forms and link them to existing data sets like Vendor lists, Product lists, and Employee details.
+- You can create more complex fields in your form builder and link them to existing datasets like Vendor lists, Product lists, and Employee details.